stephengold/SkyControl/README.md

 which in turn depends on
 the standard jme3-core library from jMonkeyEngine.

-#### For Gradle projects

-For projects built using Maven or Gradle, it is sufficient to specify the dependency on the SkyControl Library.
+For projects built using Maven or [Gradle], it is sufficient to specify the dependency on the SkyControl Library.
 The build tools should automatically resolve the remaining dependencies automatically.

+#### Gradle-built projects

+Add to the project’s "build.gradle" file:

     repositories {
         mavenCentral()